INVESTMENT GRADE CREDIT RATINGS

 Closing Thoughts: Real Estate Has Intrinsic Value Along With Cash Flow

-Real estate is a tangible, physical asset (hence the name “real” estate).
-Whereas bonds, stocks, and derivatives are financial products backed by the issuing counterparty, a net lease is a contractual financial agreement with the benefit of also being a physical property.
-Both kinds of investments are a mix of debt and equity.
-The performance on the income portion of the net lease is related to the financial health of the tenant and the location of the property.
+Real estate is a tangible, physical asset, hence the name “real” estate.
+Whereas bonds, stocks and derivatives are financial products backed by the issuing counterparty, a net lease is a contractual financial agreement PLUS physical property.
+They perform like a mix of debt and equity; the performance on the income portion is related to the financial health of the tenant and location of the property.
 The performance of the equity portion is related to the location and the brand image of the tenant.
-Net Lease investments combine a reliable income stream (cash flow) backed by the stability of strong, financially secure tenants and the hard “physical” asset value of real estate.
+Net Lease (NNN) investments combine a reliable income stream (cash flow) backed by the stability of strong, financially secure tenants and the hard asset value of real estate.